From Zero to $198K in 18 Months: The Systematic Execution That Prevented Every Break

 Months 7-9: $38K → $68K With Automation and Team Growth

-Rohan knew $60K-$80K was his danger zone.
-All three previous businesses broke here.
-This time, he applied Evolution Maps showing exactly what breaks at each stage.
+Rohan knew $60K–$80K was his danger zone; all three previous businesses had broken there, so this time he used Evolution Maps that showed exactly what breaks at each stage.

 Month 7: Built automation using The Automation Stack.